Amank2854/Llama-ChatBot/README.md

 ## Usage

-To run the Streamlit Chatbot with Memory, execute the following command:
+To run the Gita ChatBot, execute the following command:

 ```bash
 streamlit run app.py